 Reaching beyond its nominal focus on canines, the animal welfare org found him a new residence—at an antiques shop, where he's free to lounge on the furniture of his choice. :)

 6. Jon Snow

-Nursed back to health after arriving at a South Korean kill pound gravely ill and dehydrated, Jon Snow’s stunning recovery and transformation, captured in the shots below, is due to his tenacious owner, Rachel, who rushed him to emergency care and refused to give up on him.
+Nursed back to health after arriving at a South Korean kill pound gravely ill and dehydrated, Jon Snow's stunning recovery and transformation is due to his tenacious owner, Rachel, who rushed him to emergency care and refused to give up on him.

 He's now a growing celebrity on Facebook, where his 7,500 followers fawn over his every update.

 Cancer is a scourge that comes for the best of us—animals included.
 Case in point: Holly, a half-headed stray, who lost an ear when UK veterinarians removed a tumor from her brain.
 After the internet caught wind of her heartbreaking history (there were 8 total operations!), offers to rehome poured in from around the globe.

 While she may only have half a head, as her Facebook cheekily notes, she makes up for it with "a whole lot of heart!"

 The Williams clan originally planned to adopt a kitten.
 That all changed the minute they laid their eyes on Dexter, a toothless 20-year-old at the Best Friends Animal Society in Utah.

 The cuddly kitty promptly won everyone over with his unconditional love, but the bond was strongest with the family's young son, JJ, and their three dogs, who were also extremely protective of him.